Winnie09/Lamian/README.md

 ## Introductions
 Pseudotime analysis based on single-cell RNA-seq (scRNA-seq) data has been widely used to study dynamic gene regulatory programs along continuous biological processes such as cell differentiation, immune responses, and disease development.
 Existing pseudotime analysis methods primarily address the issue of reconstructing cellular pseudotemporal trajectories and inferring gene expression changes along the reconstructed trajectory in one biological sample.
 As scRNA-seq studies are increasingly performed on multiple patient samples, comparing gene expression dynamics across samples has been emerging as a new demand for which a systematic analytical solution is lacking.

 We develop a systematic computational and statistical framework, Lamian, for multi-sample pseudotime analysis.
 Given scRNA-seq data from multiple biological samples with covariates (e.g., age, sex, sample type, disease status, etc.), this framework allows one to (1) construct cellular pseudotemporal trajectory, evaluate the uncertainty of the trajectory branching structure, (2) evaluate changes in branching structure associated with sample covariates, (3) identify changes in cell abundance and gene expression along the pseudotime, and (4) characterize how sample covariates modifies the pseudotemporal dynamics of cell abundance and gene expression.
 Importantly, when identifying cell abundance or gene expression changes associated with pseudotime and sample covariates, Lamian accounts for variability across biological samples which other existing pseudotime methods do not consider.
 As a result, Lamian is able to more appropriately control the false discovery rate (FDR) when analyzing multi-sample data, a property not offered by any other methods.
-We evaluate using synthetic and real scRNA-seq datasets the various tests available in Lamian.

 ## Lamian Installation